 Click on the addresses to link directly to the site

-The documents below outline Cage Green's e-Safety policy and practice.
+The documents below outline Cage Green's Online Safety policy and practice.

 There are two documents relating specifically to students.
 The THINK THEN CLICK poster has been displayed prominently in all areas where children access the internet, and should you decide to place one near your home PC, this will support the school's practice very effectively.

-The "12 Rules for Responsible Use" is the student AUP, and forms the basis of our e-Safety teaching.
-Again, you will be strongly re-inforcing the e-Safety message if you adopt these rules at home.
+The "12 Rules for Responsible Use" is the student AUP, and forms the basis of our on-line safety teaching.
+Again, you will be strongly re-inforcing the online safety message if you adopt these rules at home.

-The two PDF files are the Byron Review, which is currently the Government's core research document on e-Safety, and the condensed children's version.
-Our e-safety policy and training is based heavily on the findings of these documents.
+The two PDF files are the Byron Review, which is currently the Government's core research document on online safety, and the condensed children's version.
+Our Online Safety policy and training is based heavily on the findings of these documents.